Emotions in Online Content Diffusion: Introduction

-We focus on eight \textit{discrete emotions} (i.e., surprise, joy, anticipation, love, anxiety, sadness, anger, and disgust) to delineate complex emotions embedded in online content.
+We therefore conduct a very large-scale field analysis to understand whether and how emotional expressions, particularly \textit{negative emotional expressions}, embedded in online content, lead to differential diffusion patterns in a massive-scale online social network, using a computational approach.
+We incorporate social network theories and analysis and focus on a random sample of 387,486 online articles and their diffusion cascades in China’s largest social networking site, WeChat.
+We rigorously quantify and characterize diffusion cascades' structural (i.e., size, depth, maximum breadth, and structural virality) properties.
+We further analyze the characteristics of individuals (i.e., age, gender, and network degree) and social ties (i.e., strong and weak ties) involved in the cascading process in which more than six million unique individuals transmitted these articles in WeChat's social network.
+We focus on four negative discrete emotions: anxiety, sadness, anger, and disgust, and adopt \textit{discrete emotions}\footnote{We use eight discrete emotions: surprise, joy, anticipation, love, anxiety, sadness, anger, and disgust, to delineate complex emotions.
+As \cite{quan2010blog} found, these eight discrete emotions are the most commonly seen in articles in China and cover the most common emotions in our context.
+These emotions also are considered to be the most basic emotions in discrete emotion research \citep{tomkins1962affect,plutchik1980emotion,lerner2004heart,lerner2015emotion,yin2014anxious}.} to delineate complex emotions.
 According to discrete emotion theory \citep{tomkins1962affect}, there is a small number of core emotions that constitute other emotions.
 For example, awe may be viewed as a blend of anxiety and love.
 Once we understand discrete emotions, we can understand more complex emotions \citep{tomkins1962affect, plutchik1980emotion, lerner2004heart,lerner2015emotion}.
-Empirical evidence also shows that discrete emotions are relatively independent of each other and can better delineate human emotions than can valence (i.e., positive and negative polarity) and arousal (also “activation” or “intensity”, the extent to which a person is energized by an experience) \citep{lerner2004heart,yin2017keep,yu2019emotions, Dorison943}.
-Further, as \cite{quan2010blog} found, these eight discrete emotions are the most commonly seen in articles in China and cover the most common emotions in our context.
-To accurately detect these discrete emotions, embedded in the content of our sampled articles, we construct a new domain-specific and up-to-date emotion lexicon, using a state-of-the-art lexicon-generation approach \citep{xue2014study,yu2019emotions}, and validate it with human annotation.
-We find that the correlations between the eight discrete emotions embedded in each article in our sample are generally below 0.20, confirming the independence of these emotions.
+Empirical evidence also shows that discrete emotions are relatively independent of each other and can better delineate human emotions than can valence (i.e., positive and negative polarity) or arousal (also “activation” or “intensity,” the extent to which a person is energized by an experience) \citep{lerner2004heart,yin2017keep,yu2019emotions}.
+To accurately detect the expressions of various discrete emotions, embedded in the content of our sampled articles, we construct a new domain-specific and up-to-date emotion lexicon, using a state-of-the-art lexicon-generation approach \citep{xue2014study,yu2019emotions}, and validate it with human annotation.